 - Global travel insurance

-Yes certainly.
-Sometimes the NHS has the best option and your provider will recommend that at no extra cost.
-Private health insurance generally goes above and beyond what the NHS can offer.
+Yes, certainly.
+Sometimes you can have a procedure that is not urgent or more affordable and your insurance provider will recommend that at no extra cost.
+However, private medical insurance generally goes above and beyond what the NHS can offer in terms of waiting lists and access to the nearest clinics.

 Health insurance generally falls in to two main categories.